dixsin/dn-desctop/README.md

 The `dixsinGram` client is currently being **developed**!

 - This telegram client can be used to copy and `fix bugs`!
+- This telegram client has very frequent `updates`!
+- Our telegram client allows you to maintain complete user `confidentiality`!

 -
 ## **exteraGram** can be built with **Android Studio** or from the command line with **Gradle**:
 ### Windows: